crowdsecurity/crowdsec-docs/crowdsec-docs/docs/faq.md

 # FREQUENTLY ASKED QUESTIONS

 :::info
-You may see CrowdSec referred to as "Security Engine" within new documentation and Bouncers referred to as "Remediation Components".
+You may see CrowdSec referred to as "Security Engine" and Bouncers referred to as "Remediation Components" within new documentation.
 This is to better reflect the role of each component within the CrowdSec ecosystem.
 :::

 ## What is CrowdSec Security Engine ?